5 Understanding the Features

 5.5.2 Average marginal effects

-Let’s say we want to boil our understanding of the effect to a single number.
+Let’s say we want to boil our understanding of the feature-target relationship to a single number.
 In this case, the coefficient is fine if we’re dealing with an entirely linear model.
 In this classification case, the raw coefficient tells us what we need to know, but on the log odds scale, which is not very intuitive for most folks.
 We can understand the probability scale, but this means things get nonlinear.
 As an example, a .1 to .2 change in the probability is doubling it, while a .8 to .9 change is a 12.5% increase in the probability.
 But is there any way we can stick with probabilities and get a single value to understand the change in the probability of a good review as word count changes by 1 unit?

 fudge_factor = 1e-3